kammoh/fobos/docs/source/dutdev.rst

 The generic SW is the SDI width.

-It is highly recommended that the DUT is tested using the sources/dut/fobos_dut_tb.vhd test bench and ensure that the result data in the do port is valid.
-This testbench needs one test vector to be stored in the file dinFile.txt (see  testVectorGeneration in doc/QickStart).
+It is highly recommended that the DUT is tested using the capture/dut/fpga_dut/fobos_dut_tb.vhd test bench and ensure that the result data in the do port is valid.
+This testbench needs one test vector to be stored in the file dinFile.txt.

 Dummy DUT Example
 =================

-You can find an example dummy dut in
+You can find an example dummy dut in capture/dut/example_duts/dummy1

 .. code-block:: vhdl